muhammadzulfikar/sliopress/content/plugins/akismet/readme.txt

 * Track comment actions under 'Akismet Status' on the edit comment screen
 * Fix a few remaining deprecated function calls ( props Mike Glendinning )
 * Use HTTPS for the stats IFRAME when admin is using HTTPS
-* Use the WordPress HTTP class if available
+* Use the SlioPress HTTP class if available
 * Move the admin UI code to a separate file, only loaded when needed
 * Add cron retry feature, to replace the old connectivity check
 * Display Akismet status badge beside each comment